abenedi/m2_search_by_voice/README.md

 # Short Description

 This is an approach in the functionality of searching by voice.
-Magento Module for 'playing' with a very first (Alpha) version. ;-)
+Here you have a Magento Module for 'playing' with a very first (Alpha) version. ;-)

 I used the HTML5 Web Speech API: https://ctrlq.org/code/19680-html5-web-speech-api